TheEngineeringShop/F28004xBase/README.md

-# F28004xBase
+# TPPFC
- TMS320F280049 set up for Power Electronics conrol- PWM, ADC, CLA, DAC all operational
+ TPPFC for Eliminator